jw1912/akimbo/README.md

 If you have cargo installed, run `cargo build --release`.

 ### Aims
-The main aim is to stay under 1500 lines of code, currently at 890 excluding blank lines and comments (976 including).
+The main aim is to stay under 1500 lines of code, currently at 886 excluding blank lines and comments.

 ## Features